compwron/compwron.github.io/_posts/2016-02-26-lwt-summit.md

 - wishpot
 - polyvore
 - wechat lookup nearby people
-- black turtlenect lol
+- She is wearing a black turtleneck.
+I wonder whether it's a deliberate visual reference to Jobs?
-- apple watch
+- Slides of the apple watch and what it can do

-## intro
+## Intro

 - good intro video
-- high fives
+- they had the audience high five each other
-- it turns out that you do! you exist!
+- "it turns out that you do! you exist!""
-- it is... glorious.
-- crowded, booths upstairs.
+- It is very crowded.
+There are booths upstairs.
-- sold out theater
+- the theater is sold out.
-- we allow dogs onstage!
+- "We allow dogs onstage!"
-- we are all about intersectioanlity
+- "We are all about intersectionality"
-- letter from obama
+- Apparently LWT got a letter from president Obama, which the organizer showd a slide of and also read out loud.
-- tweet at #lwtoptimize with suggestions
+- tweet at #lwtoptimize with suggestions for how to improve the conference
-- overlay intro video
+- The intro video had an overlay section which was pretty cool.
+(The faces of people, with a transparent overlay of the googling that they were doing and the results that they were getting)
-- i have the weirdest headache
+- I have the weirdest headache
-- kippier clothiers (tailored suits for women)
+- The MCs recommend [kippier clothiers](http://www.kipperclothiers.biz/) (tailored suits for women)